Forms | Frequently Asked Questions

 Can I redirect visitors to different thank you pages based on their form responses?

-If you have a Professional or Enterprise account, you can use workflows to send different follow-up emails based on how contacts filled out a form.
+If you have a Professional or Enterprise account, you can use workflows to send an email after form submission.

 Why do I have more form submissions than contacts?